 Weatherby's Mark V is probably the best of the "modern," push feed bolt actions.
 It lacks controlled feed but offers great strength, smoothness, fast operation and very high manufacturing quality.
 It is one of the all-time great bolt actions and it was designed from the outset for a hunting rifle.
 For hunting the most dangerous game I'd probably prefer a controlled feed action such as a Mauser 98 or Winchester 70, but for most other purposes I prefer the Mark V.

 Weatherby Vanguard / Howa 1500

-Weatherby evidently taught Howa how to make a superior, modern bolt action and they learned the lesson well.
+Weatherby showed Howa how to make a superior, modern bolt action and they learned the lesson well.
 The Vanguard is a heavily modified Mauser pattern action that incorporates as many Weatherby Mark V features as possible.
-Its Mauser heritage shows in its small body bolt, dual opposed front locking lugs and 90 degree bolt rotation.
+Its Mauser heritage shows in its small body bolt, dual opposed front locking lugs and 90-degree bolt rotation.
 Vanguard features common to both the Mauser 98 and Mark V include a flat bottom, forged and machined steel receiver with an integral recoil lug, generous loading/ejection port, one piece bolt, one piece firing pin and hinged magazine floorplate.
 The release for the latter is mounted externally in the front of the trigger guard.

 From the Mark V action the Vanguard action derives its three gas escape vents in the side of the bolt body and a streamlined steel bolt shroud that completely encloses the rear of the bolt.
 There is also a cocking indicator below the shroud.
 The ejector is a claw in the front of the bolt and the ejector is a reliable spring loaded plunger in the bolt face, making the Vanguard a push feed action.
 The trigger is user adjustable.